 How Will The Transition Progress?

 Of course, the transition from air cooling to liquid cooling would not happen overnight or a couple of days.
 There might be a transitional technology to help the industry into the inevitable change.
 This transition technology might just be in the form of hybrid coolers.
 Hybrid coolers can be more efficient than today’s air-cooled devices.
 However, data centers supporting hybrid coolers require at least two cooling plants.
-One to cool the water that runs through the cold plates on the IT devices, and the other one is cooling the air-cooled loads in the building.
+One is to cool the water that runs through the cold plates on the IT devices, and the other one is cooling the air-cooled loads in the building.

 It’s expensive to provide for two plants and may have an impact on reaching return on investment.
 However, the best advances that can be made in the industry will occur when existing air-cooled data centers have reached their physical limit for cooling, and the only option for adding more capacity comes from refreshing the air-cooled IT in the data center to water-cooled IT equipment.
 Even if this change comes with the addition of plants to provide the cooling water to the new water-cooled equipment, the addition of this infrastructure is still more favorable than building new data centers from the ground up.